-7.1 TURN PLUS mode of operation
+7.1 The TURN PLUS function

 To create programs with TURN PLUS, you program the blank and finished part with the aid of interactive graphics.
 The working plan is then generated automatically.
 As a result you get a commented and structured NC program.